Explaining the differences between Zowie EC versions

 Ahh, the Zowie EC.
 Ever since the first iteration of this mouse got released way back in 2010 (it was co-developed by Emil ‘HeatoN’ Christensen) the EC has been steadily carving out a reputation as one of the best gaming mice out there.
 It quickly shot up to be the de facto standard gaming mouse for Counter-Strike professionals (a position that it still holds today) and also made significant waves in other games.
 One of the most lauded features of the EC series is the amazing shape and as such it’s no surprise that this has remained unchanged over the many different iterations that have been released over the years.

-Over the past three years Zowie have released no less than three new versions of this mouse, so some people understandably have some difficulty seeing the forest for the trees.
+Over the past years Zowie have released a lot of versions of this mouse, so some people understandably have some difficulty seeing the forest for the trees.
 That’s where we come in.
 We go all the way back to 2015 (when the EC2-A and EC1-A were first released) and take a look at the differences between Zowie EC versions.

 EC1-A and EC2-A (2015)